yabje/scoresaber-wiki/wiki/beginners-guide.md

 After the game is loaded, head over to Solo.
 If everything went well, you should see a new banner on the top of the leaderboards with the ScoreSaber logo, like so:
 ![Logged In](~@images/InstallationSuccess.png)

-Congratulations !
-You are now fully ready to use the ScoreSaber mod and submit scores onto custom maps !
+Congratulations!
+You are now fully ready to use the ScoreSaber mod and submit scores onto custom maps!

 Head over to [Using Scoresaber](./beginners-guide.md#using-scoresaber) to learn more about ScoreSaber's website, mod, and all their functions.